spectrocloud/librarium/docs/docs-content/getting-started/update-k8s-cluster.md

 ![Image that shows the Updates button](/getting-started/getting-started_update-k8s-cluster_updates-available-button-cluster-overview.webp)

 A dialog appears which shows the changes made in this update.
 Click on **Review changes in Editor**.
-As previouslym Palette displays the changes, with the current configuration on the left and the incoming configuration on the right.
+As previously, Palette displays the changes, with the current configuration on the left and the incoming configuration on the right.

 Review the changes and ensure the only change is the `replicas` field value.
 You can choose to maintain your cluster